About the Collab

 Crom is a white male with multiple earrings, glasses, bushy eyebrows, and a clean-shaven head is smiling at the camera.
 He is wearing a burgundy button-up shirt, against an orange-reddish background.

-is currently Director of Deaf Studies at the American Sign Language Department of Columbia College, Chicago.
+is currently an Associate Professor in the American Sign Language program in the School of Communication and Culture at Columbia College Chicago.
 Crom works extensively in translation, including PSA videos and children’s stories, with organizations such as Fun4TheDisabled and Sally Is Sarah, LLC.
 Crom has interpreted dozens of plays, from children’s theatre to musicals, including at the Oregon Shakespeare Festival and Steppenwolf Theater, and has taught dozens of ASL linguistics and theatrical workshops across the nation, in addition to working as a Director of ASL for several theatre companies across the nation.
 Crom also performs improv and his one person show, “Cromania!” internationally.

 Crom joined the Steering Committee in 2023.